GreyRook/code-with-style/docs/review/reviewer/navigate.md

 are written.
 It's better to tell people "no" before they've done a ton of work that now has to be thrown away or drastically re-written.

+*Adjustment Grey Rook:*
+*We aim to inform the developer as soon as possible if changes do not contribute to the* *sanity of the code.*

 ## Step Two: Examine the main parts of the CL {#step_two}

 Find the file or files that are the "main" part of this CL.
 Often, there is one